Dre Campbell Farm

 5. Control Weeds

-Controlling weeds around your melon patch is also important for the health of your plants.
+Controlling weeds around your melon patch is also important for your plants’ health.
 Weeds can harbor melon and cantaloupe pests that may attack their namesakes and other cucurbits.

 Therefore, pull weeds regularly, especially when they are small.
 Be diligent about controlling weeds throughout the growing season.